hstarmans/hexastorm_fpga/README.md

 ## Advice
 You can add a beaglewire to the beaglebone.
 The beaglewire uses the lattice so you can compile bitstreams via Linux.
 As alternative to MyHDL you can try Migen.
-I guess the whole project would be very hard, hope this helps!
+You need to make sure you have a driver for the SDRAM.
+The driver I use is no longer maintained; look into [misoc](https://github.com/m-labs/misoc)